-You’ll get five main attractions in Rome on this first day, some big ones in the city center.
+You get five main attractions in Rome on this first day, including some big ones in the city center.

-And you get to cross one of the large attractions off your list early.
+Plus, you cross one of the large attractions off your list early.

 After the Colosseum, head to the Roman Forum.

-Last, head toward Basilica Papala di Santa Maria Maggiore to finish off day one.
+Last, head toward Basilica Papala di Santa Maria Maggiore.

 Day 2: Roman culture